elixir-europe/infectious-diseases-toolkit/data-description/fair-data.md

 ### Existing approaches

-* For controlled vocabularies and ontologies you can use the Ontology Look-up Service ([OLS](https://www.ebi.ac.uk/ols/index)).
+* For controlled vocabularies and ontologies you can use the {% tool "ols" %}.
 This handy service compiles multiple ontologies through which you can search at once.
 Examples of ontologies related to infectious diseases and human data and diseases are EFO (Experimental Factor Ontology), MONDO (Mondo Disease Ontology), HP (Human Phenotype Ontology), CIDO (Ontology of Coronavirus Infectious Disease), IDO (Infectious Disease Ontology), IDO-COVID-19 (The COVID-19 Infectious Disease Ontology), VIDO (The Virus Infectious Disease Ontology), DOID (Human Disease Ontology), the OBI (Ontology for Biomedical Investigations), and VO (Vaccine Ontology).
 * It is possible to disseminate any recommendation on how to choose “good” ontologies, participating in the better understanding of well used and better recognized terminologies in related fields.
 To do it, some ideas can be found in: [Identifying, naming and interoperating data in a Phenotyping platform network : the good, the bad and the ugly.](https://doi.org/10.5281/zenodo.3539259)
 * To aid with the taxonomy classification of your samples (human source, xenografts, tissue cultures, viral agents, etc.) you can make use of the [NCBI's taxonomybrowser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi).